CarolineRinks/Happy-QR-Code/README.md

 Using HappyQR
 -------------
-You can run the script happyQrDemo.sh to automatically generate 3 Happy QR codes using preselected options.
+You can run the script happyQrDemo.sh to automatically generate 3 Happy QR codes using preselected options:

+      sh happyQrDemo.sh

 To customize a QR code yourself: